 Apprentices can return to work at the same time as their co-workers.
-Skills Development Scotland has information and support for specific concerns regarding the safe return to work for apprentices.
-Apprentices can also speak to an advisor directly on 0800 917 8000.
+For specific concerns regarding the safe return to work for apprentices, there is information and support on the Skills Development Scotland website and apprentices can speak to an advisor directly on 0800 917 8000.

 Employers should also put in place, with trade union or workforce representatives, robust local arrangements to monitor compliance with new operational arrangements.
 Remedial actions should flow from that monitoring, and be augmented by advice, guidance and support from external enforcement authorities.